ByKsTv/Everything/Android_Smartphone/README.md

 1. `System` > `System updates` > `Preferences` > `Delete updates when installed` > Disabled
 1. Once there's an update click `Download`.

-everytime there's a lineageos update you should update (using magisk) the installed .zip and use fastboot to flash it